 What Is the Biggest Cell?

-The largest single cell is usually said to be an ostrich egg.
+The largest single cell is usually said to be an ostrich egg, which is a single animal cell.
 Before fertilization, the average ostrich egg is 15 cm (5.9 in) long, 13 cm (5.1 in) wide, and weighs 1.4 kg (3.1 lb).
 While it is true the ostrich egg may be the heaviest single cell, it is not the largest!
 Colossal squid nerve cells can be up to 12 m (39 ft) in length.
 Even human nerve cells can reach 1.5 m (4.9 ft) long.
 So, in the animal kingdom, it’s fair to say the ostrich egg is the most massive and the squid nerve cell is the longest.

 What Is the Biggest Unicellular Organism?